RE:IMAGINESLC

 This development is about maximizing the potential of downtown Salt Lake City and benefiting the city, residents, and visitors for generations to come.
 The tax revenue that would be generated would support many elements of the downtown reimagination across the three-block sports, entertainment, culture, and convention district.
 Whether residents ever attend an event at Delta Center, they would benefit from access to new and enhanced community, cultural and art, and gathering spaces, as well as renewed east-west connectivity, enhanced walkability and safety, cohesive transportation, and organized parking.
 Consistent activation of local businesses would drive greater economic impact and create more jobs in the community.

-What would happen to Abravanel Hall, UMOCA, and other Arts Centers?
+How do Abravanel Hall, UMOCA, and other Arts Centers fit into the development plans?
 Would performances or exhibits be disrupted?

 During this process, what would be the impact on the current area businesses?